AdityaPapal/PharmaPredict/README.md

-# **Drug-Typing-Using-Patient-Data**
+# **PharmaSense: Enhancing Drug Recommendations with Machine Learning**

 ## **Project Overview**
-The **Drug-Typing-Using-Patient-Data** is a machine learning-based web application designed to help healthcare providers make precise drug recommendations based on patient data.
+The **PharmaSense** is a machine learning-based web application designed to help healthcare providers make precise drug recommendations based on patient data.
 By leveraging health metrics like age, blood pressure, and cholesterol, this system classifies patients into drug categories, improving prescription accuracy and reducing adverse effects.

 ---